ThiagoJoseSousa/ThiagoJoseSousa/README.md

-# Hey, nice to see you.
+# Hey, nice to see you 🤝

 As someone who creates content and manages social media, I have always had a user-centric mindset.
 This led me to transition into freelancing in Front-End development.
 Over the past 1.5 years, I have learned to develop seamless digital experiences that blend both aesthetics and functionality to create a satisfying user experience.
 [Portfolio](https://thiagojosesousa.netlify.app/).